 1. Control Your Bounce

-If you’re not familiar with this, this bounce refers to the bounce mail.
-From the name itself—it means the email you sent was not able to reach your recipient so, the email is sent back to you.
+If you’re not familiar with this, this bounce refers to bounce mail.
+From the name itself, it means the email you sent was not able to reach your recipient, so it is sent back to you.

 There are 2 kinds of bounces, the soft bounce and the hard bounce.

 Is a temporary failure.
-Mails like this bounced because the mailing client’s server failed, or the inbox is already full.
+Mails like this bounced because the mailing client’s server failed or the inbox was already full.
 Because this bounce is only temporary, your email will be delivered if the failure is fixed.

-Soft Bounce Management: The soft bounce threshold should be set low.
-Usually, it is set to 10.
+Soft Bounce Management: The soft bounce threshold should be low.
+It is usually set to 10.

-A permanent failure which is usually caused by a non-existent, blocked, or invalid email address.
-These are the kind of bounces that you should be careful of.
-Internet Service Providers (ISPs) take this bounces seriously.
-Because this bounce indicates your mailing list hygiene.
+A permanent failure is usually caused by a non-existent, blocked, or invalid email address.
+You should be careful of bounces, which Internet Service Providers (ISPs) take seriously because they indicate your mailing list hygiene.

-Hard Bounce Management: Retire the email that got a hard bounce, although some of Email Service Providers do this automatically for you, there are some who don’t.
+Hard Bounce Management: Retire the email that got a hard bounce.
+Although some Email Service Providers do this automatically for you, there are some who don’t.

 2. Never Buy a Mailing List

-You’re just starting out, and you want to give yourself a little ‘boost’ on your campaigns, so you bought a mailing list.
+You’re just starting out, and you want to give yourself a little boost on your campaigns, so you bought a mailing list.
 Please do yourself a favor and don’t do this.
-For the love of email marketing do not do it.
-Purchasing a list is nothing but buying troubles.
+For the love of email marketing, do not do it.
+Purchasing a list is nothing but buying trouble.

 Here’s a short list of what problems it may give: